 T 020 7976 3927

-Libby joined the Sport and Recreation Alliance as communications officer at the end of 2011 and provides editorial, marketing, creative, digital and media support across the organisation.
+Libby joined the Sport and Recreation Alliance at the end of 2011 and is currently the Communications Manager.
+Libby provides editorial, marketing, creative, digital and media support across the organisation.

 She started off her career working for Rough Guides at Penguin Books, before moving over to Westminster City Council where she won two PRCA awards for her work on the Every Older Person Matters campaign and was shortlisted for three PR industry young achiever awards.
 She has now immersed herself in to the world of sport and recreation.

 In her spare time she likes to play netball, go running, read books, go to the cinema and theatre and spend time at home and with friends.
 She also loves food but is far better at eating it than cooking it.

 Lucy is the Membership Development Officer and is responsible for the development of the Alliances’ membership and services.

 Prior to working at the Sport and Recreation Alliance Lucy worked at UK Anti-doping as a Testing Officer managing the FA’s programme, and at LOCOG for 3 years as the Olympic Village Lead Deputy Transport Manager.
 Lucy was also part of Team GB in Athens 2004 and Beijing 2008 as a member of BOA support staff.